Background pattern

 Contact your doctor if you experience any of these side effects during treatment with Lixben.

-You must inform your doctor immediately if you notice the following severe side effects mentioned, as you may need urgent medical treatment.
+You should inform your doctor immediately if you notice any of the following serious side effects, as you may need urgent medical treatment.

-The estimated frequency of side effects is as follows:
+The estimated frequency of occurrence of side effects is as follows:

 Very common: may affect more than 1 in 10 patients: